 Install the latest macOS that was installed on your Mac.

-Upgrade to the latest macOS compatible with your Mac.
+Upgrade to the latest macOS that is compatible with your Mac.

 Install the macOS that came with your Mac, or the closest version still available.

 Release the keys when you see the Apple logo, a spinning globe, or a prompt for a firmware password.
 When you see the Utilities window, you've started up from macOS Recovery.